-This program looks at the entire manufacturing process from concept and fabrication of individual mechanical parts through to product delivery.
-For example, when compared to UBC’s Mechanical Engineering program (MECH), the fundamental difference is that it focuses on the manufacturing of machine parts, as opposed to general machine design.
-The Manufacturing Program includes elements from a variety of programs/disciplines including mechanical, electrical, computer and material and links them together within the context of manufacturing.
-The program is also highly unique in that there is no other program in BC training students for work in this area.
+Manufacturing engineering looks at the entire manufacturing process from the concept and fabrication of individual mechanical parts through to product delivery.
+The program includes elements from a variety of programs/disciplines including mechanical, electrical, computer and material and links them together within the context of manufacturing.

 Design, operate, and optimize advanced manufacturing environments to create high-value products.

 Develop digital models for manufacturing processes based on the principles of mathematics, physics, thermodynamics, chemistry and materials engineering.